fernandreu/office-ribbonx-editor/README.md

 Features of this overhauled editor include:
 - [ScintillaNET](https://github.com/jacobslusser/ScintillaNET) (via [SctintillaNET.WPF](https://github.com/Stumpii/ScintillaNET.WPF/tree/master/ScintillaNET.WPF)) as text editor, with seamless syntax highlighting
-- TreeView which allows having more than one file open, easily switching between different customUI files (for example, for copying code from one file to the other)
+- The TreeView allows you to have more than one file open, easily switching between different customUI files (for example, for copying code from one file to another)
-- List of recently opened files showing up on the file menu
+- List of recently opened files showing up on the file menu (thanks to [RecentFileList](https://www.codeproject.com/Articles/23731/RecentFileList-a-WPF-MRU))
 - Possibility of reloading a file's contents (i.e. those not viewed in the editor, such as spreadsheet values) before saving it.
 This avoids accidental loss of data.
 For example, an Excel file could be opened in the editor first, then edited in Excel, then saved in the editor, at which point you would lose those changes
 - Plus all the features of the original Windows Forms project